d0ugal/django-appregister/docs/registers.rst

 Usage Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example assumes that the QuestionRegister that is defined above
+The following example assumes that the QuestionRegistry that is defined above
 is added to the file ``registry.py`` in your myproject package::

     from myproject import registry